 The following is a basic overview of the eviction process under California law.

 It goes without saying that a landlord must have a legal reason in order to evict tenants from their rental premises.
-The legal reasons for and eviction are as follows.
+The legal reasons to prematurely end a tenancy are as follows.

 Once landlords have a legal reason, they must then follow a specific eviction process to evict the tenant.